RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: RAGCap-Bench

 \section{RAGCap-Bench}

 Our benchmark comprises 255 curated questions.
+Figure~\ref{fig:dataset_stats} shows the sample distribution by task types.
 To construct the dataset, we draw queries from multiple open-source deep research benchmarks~\citep{zhou2025browsecomp,xi2025infodeepseek,krishna-etal-2025-fact,chen2025xbenchtrackingagentsproductivity} spanning diverse domains, including entertainment, sports, arts, technology, and medicine.
-Since the open-source datasets consist solely of end-to-end query-answer pairs, we utilize various agentic RAG systems to process the queries and collect execution logs.
+Since the open-source datasets consist solely of end-to-end query-answer pairs, we utilize various agentic RAG systems to process the queries and collect execution trajectory logs.
 From these logs, we extract the relevant intermediate information, which is then used to generate task-specific MCQs.
-Figure~\ref{fig:dataset_stats} shows the number of samples and the average number of options in RAGCap-Bench by task type.
-More details about the open-source datasets and agentic systems can be found in Appendix A.
+More details about the open-source datasets and agentic systems can be found in Appendix~\ref{appendix:datasets}.